hoengggroup/websiteBot/man/00_setup_server.md

    <username> ALL=(ALL) NOPASSWD: /usr/bin/systemctl, /usr/bin/rm, /usr/bin/wget, /usr/bin/unzip, /usr/bin/pkill, /usr/sbin/ip, /usr/sbin/openvpn
    ```

-   This allows for a non-sudo execution of the startup script, which uses these commands.
+   This allows for execution of the startup script without authentication for sudo use of the above utilities.

 5. Install software packages (some needed for operation of the project, some for QoL):